krasimir/blog-posts/2017/Stent/post.md

 }
 ```

 And here it becomes interesting because we should start thinking about state management.
 What *state* means for us and how we will represent it in the store.
-I came up with the following:
+I came up with the following object:

 ```js
 // redux/reducers.js